-Tyler Bend Trail System is a 2.1 mile lightly trafficked out and back trail located near St Joe, AR that features a river and is rated as moderate.
+Tyler Bend Trail System is a 2.1 mile lightly trafficked out and back trail located near St Joe, Arkansas that features a river and is rated as moderate.
 The trail is primarily used for hiking, camping, fishing, and canoeing and is accessible year-round.

 Note: Dogs are not allowed on any Tyler Bend Trails.
 You can take them down to the gravel bars by the river.
 Small-mouth bass, catfish and sunfish are the most popular fish to catch on the Buffalo River, but visitors should be aware that an Arkansas fishing license is required to fish anywhere on the river.
 The middle river location also allows for extended seasons for kayaking and tubing.
 If there's enough rain, the sports can go through mid to late summer.
 Get a dose of history by hiking to the Collier Homestead, a restored Ozark dwelling from the 1930's.
 The homestead remembers one of the homes built by settlers in response to the Homestead Act of 1862.